Pennsylvania Dog Bite Lawyer

 (3) The attack was a violation of the dangerous dog law because of the seriousness of the injuries.

 To navigate through the legal issues regarding dog bites, you need an experienced Pennsylvania Dog Bite Lawyer to protect your rights.
 I represent victims of dog attacks.
 If you or a loved one has been the victim of a dog bite anywhere in Pennsylvania including such areas as Philadelphia, Lancaster, Reading, York, Media, Doylestown or Allentown.
-Call me, Joseph Monaco, Toll-Free at 1-855-Joe-Legal for a Free Consultation.
-I strive to upkeep my father’s long tradition of fighting for injury victims as a Second Generation Trial Lawyer.
+Call or text me, Joseph Monaco, at 215-546-3166 or 717-996-4411 for a Free Consultation.
+I strive to keep up my long tradition of fighting for injury victims as a Pennsylvania Trial Lawyer.